climateconnect/climateconnect/README.md

 #### Continual Development

-1. Run `docker-compose up`.
+1. Ensure Docker is running and then run `docker-compose up`.
 This will start a Redis server on Docker.
+1. Ensure the Postgres server is running.
-1. Run `python manage.py migrate` to run Django migrations whenever you are adding or updating database model.s
+1. Run `python manage.py migrate` to run Django migrations whenever you are adding or updating database models.
 1. Run server using `python manage.py runserver`.

 #### Testing